microsoft/FluidFramework/api-report/tree2.api.md

     readonly getInfo: (tag: RevisionTag) => RevisionInfo;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "RevisionTag" is marked as @public, but its signature references "StableId" which is marked as @internal
-//
-// @public (undocumented)
-export const RevisionTag: TUnsafe<StableId>;

 // Warning: (ae-incompatible-release-tags) The symbol "RevisionTag" is marked as @alpha, but its signature references "StableId" which is marked as @internal
 //
 // @alpha